ideas-into-software/org.gecko.emf/readme.md

 * *ResourceSet* would get merged property **emf.configurator.name=[foo, bar]**

 The service lifecycle dynamics are handled by Gecko EMF!

+### The emf.model.feature Prefix Property for emf.model.feature.*

+As described above, the *emf.model.feature* property can indicate any feature-string.
+You can filter against this in the *ResourceSet* or *ResourceSetFactory*.

+In addition to that sometimes you may want to forward a certain, self defined property to the whole Gecko EMF.
+You can use the prefix *emf.model.feature.* for your property:

+Puttinf *emf.model.feature.foo=bar* as service property of a configurator, will end up as *foo=bar* in the *ResourceSet* or *ResourceSetFactory* service properties.

+This functionality works for all configurators and also for the dynamic model registration.

 ### Model Registration